CONCEPT DOCUMENT © Ed Broadbent 2026. Independent work product | All rights reserved | edbroadbent.info

 RSS Feeds as Sector Connective Tissue

 The Hub distributes intelligence via RSS feeds: machine-readable, subscribable, and interoperable.
 Any organisation, from a peer network to a PHN to a mental health service, can subscribe to filtered feeds calibrated to their role.
-This is the same infrastructure that expanded The Know's audience tenfold.
+This builds on the same RSS-based approach that significantly expanded The Know's reach across the sector.
 RSS means the Hub doesn't need every stakeholder on the same platform.
 It meets them where they are.

 Organisational Roles